Arthi-chaud/Marvinette/README.md

 - ```interpreter```: the interpreter of the script (null if ELF file)
 - ```tests folder```: the path to the tests' folder

-**Warning**: For optimization reasons, it is **not recommended** to modify the file yourself.
-If you want to change values, please use the marvinette command (see previous section).
+If you do not want to use the command-line interface to configure your project, use the ```--create-sample-project```.
+It will create a sample configuration file and you change change the values by yourself

 Upon test creation, several files are generated in the ```testFolder```/```testName``` folder: